Matt Tolbert: Minnesota Twins

 Following the Twins' 2009 spring training camp, Tolbert was optioned to the Triple-A Rochester Red Wings.
 On May 6, 2009, Tolbert was called up from Rochester and became the starting second baseman.

-Tolbert hit his first major league home run on May 21, 2009, against the Chicago White Sox's Jimmy Gobble.
-In the game, Tolbert went 3 for 6, scoring two runs and collecting 4 RBIs.
-Tolbert hit his second home run on September 22, 2009 against the Chicago White Sox's John Danks.
+Tolbert hit his first major league home run on May 21, 2009, against Chicago White Sox pitcher Jimmy Gobble.
+In the game, Tolbert went 3-for-6, scoring two runs and collecting 4 RBI.
+Tolbert hit his second home run on September 22, 2009 against White Sox starter John Danks.

-On October 20, 2011, he became a free agent.
+After continuing to split time between the Twins and the minor leagues, Tolbert became a free agent on October 14, 2011.

 Chicago Cubs

-On January 20, 2012, Tolbert signed with the Chicago Cubs to a minor league deal.
+On January 30, 2012, Tolbert signed a minor league deal with the Chicago Cubs.
+He spent the entire season with the Triple-A Iowa Cubs, batting .240 with a home run and 13 RBI in 113 games.

 Philadelphia Phillies

-On February 6, 2013, Tolbert signed with the Philadelphia Phillies to a minor league deal.
+On February 6, 2013, Tolbert signed with the Philadelphia Phillies on a minor league deal.
+He played in 46 minor league games while spending most of his time with the Double-A Reading Fightin Phils.
+In those games, he hit .327 with 13 RBI.
+After returning to the Phillies organization in 2014, Tolbert ended his playing career during the season and transitioned to coaching.
+He was added to the coaching staff of the Williamsport Crosscutters, Single-A affiliate of the Phillies, in July 2014.